AUTHOR INTERVIEW FROM:

 John Wessinger is the author of RIDE THE WAVE: How To Embrace Change And Create A Powerful New Relationship With Risk.
 John is also the founder of the sales and marketing firm LATERALUS Solutions and is the creator of the Ride the Wave Process.LATERALUS was founded by John in July of 2014 and built from his experience working within the healthcare and retail industries.
 He has helped to build market leaders and contributed to the success of billion-dollar brands within global organizations.
 As a marketing and sales strategist, John can solve complex business challenges and relieve pain points within organizations.
 He works with business leadership and collaborates with sales and marketing teams to design initiatives that challenge the status quo and the way that companies do business.

-RIDE THE WAVE can be purchased form the follow sites and retailers:
+RIDE THE WAVE can be purchased from the following sites and retailers: